fidogolu/project_boilerplate_mcp_agent_V1_LITE/README.md

 ## 📖 Description

-**AI Agent Boilerplate** is a technology-agnostic framework designed as a reusable template for building **production-grade AI agents**.
+**LangGraph MCP Agent** is a technology-agnostic framework designed as a reusable template for building AI agents.
 It implements a complete architecture stack including:

 - **ReAct Agent Loop** orchestrated by LangGraph with built-in input/output security gates
 - **MCP Client** implementing JSON-RPC 2.0 over HTTP with SSE response parsing